———This website and its cartoons are registered with the U.S. Copyright Office.

 People love to share cartoons on Facebook and Twitter, in newsletters, blogs, presentations at work, in classrooms, on bulletin boards, in business communications and e-mails.
-I LOVE it when people share my cartoons —- but there is a RIGHT way to share and a WRONG (illegal) way to share cartoons.
+WE LOVE it when people share Randy’s cartoons —- but there is a RIGHT (legal) way to share and a WRONG (illegal) way to share cartoons.

 According to an article in Training Magazine, the best way to keep the copyright cops from knocking at your door is “Always assume that any pre-existing work you’d like to use is copyrighted work and that it requires permission from the copyright owner to use or copy.”

-Here are 4 excellent articles that I think you will find helpful and informative:
+Here are a few excellent articles that I think you will find helpful and informative:

 - 10 Copyright Myths Explained